-Leading companies depend on our information, insights, and industry expertise to understand what consumers are actually eating and drinking.
-In addition to providing this unique information, we can combine our data with your information or third-party data to address specific business issues.
+The smartest companies in the food and beverage industry depend on our information, insights, and expertise to understand what consumers are actually eating and drinking.
+In addition to providing this unique information, we can combine our data with your information or third-party data to help you solve specific, difficult business issues.

 Tracking and Premium Services

 Our annual report, Eating Patterns in America, is the only source of more than three decades of trended information that provides in-depth insight into actual consumption behavior — and, more importantly, how it is changing.
 EPA examines in-home and away from-home food and beverage consumption, and addresses the impacts of health, nutrition, demographic shifts, and economic factors on consumer behavior related to foods and beverages.

 National Eating Trends® (NET®) monitors thousands of individuals’ eating habits each year to provide a complete view of food and beverage consumption in the U.S. This information goes far beyond supermarket scanner and purchase panel data to focus on consumers’ actual eating situations.
 For nearly 30 years, NET has captured preparation and consumption situations for foods and beverages, reporting on who consumes particular food and beverage products, when and where they consume them, and how they are consumed.
 This information can be used in research and new product development as well as in marketing mature brands.